Paul Goldschmidt Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The Reds pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds' 5.04 team ERA ranks 28th across all league pitching staffs.
+- The Reds have a 5.11 team ERA that ranks 28th across all league pitching staffs.

-- Reds pitchers combine to give up 59 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Reds pitchers combine to rank 23rd in baseball in home runs surrendered (61 total, 1.3 per game).

-- Ashcraft makes the start for the Reds, his 10th of the season.
-He is 2-2 with a 4.84 ERA and 36 strikeouts in 48 1/3 innings pitched.
+- The Reds will look to Lively (1-2) in his second start this season.

-- In his most recent time out on Wednesday, the righty tossed five innings against the Colorado Rockies, giving up seven earned runs while surrendering 10 hits.
+- His last appearance was on Friday against the New York Yankees, when the righty went 5 2/3 innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.